 bowl of paneer butter masala served with a piece of naan and garnished with cilantro and cream

-Remember to not use red onions here.
-A lot of times they have a very strong flavor and that will affect the final taste of the dish.
+Remember not to use red onions here.
+A lot of times, they have a very strong flavor and that will affect the final taste of the dish.
+So, stick to the white or sweet onions for this dish.

 Ingredients

-Spices: whole spices like cinnamon, bay leaf, cloves and ground spices like garam masala, Kashmiri red chili powder, cardamom are used in this recipe for flavor and aroma.
+Spices: Whole spices like cinnamon, bay leaf, cloves and ground spices like garam masala, Kashmiri red chili powder, cardamom are used in this recipe for flavor and aroma.

-Butter and cream: since this is a creamy curry, butter and cream are added to make it thick and rich.
+Butter and cream: Since this is a creamy curry, butter and cream are added to make it thick and rich.
 They also help in balancing the flavors and giving the dish that sweet touch.

 ingredients for making paneer butter masala arranged on a board